 The story provoked a flurry of pop culture commemorations.
 The most famous is probably pop singer Michael W. Smith’s hit song “This Is Your Time,” which became the title track for his Grammy-nominated 14th album, released in 1999.
 The track won Song of the Year at the Dove Awards — which are basically the Christian Grammys — and the music video for the song, which also won a Dove Award, included a clip of Bernall speaking about her beliefs.

-Smith co-wrote a book titled This Is Your Time: Make Every Moment Count, published the following April, in which he recounted “the story of how [he] came to write the song and of his relationship with others who have stood for Christ in the face of death.”
+Smith also co-wrote a book titled This Is Your Time: Make Every Moment Count, published the following April, in which he recounted “the story of how [he] came to write the song and of his relationship with others who have stood for Christ in the face of death.”

 Meanwhile, Bernall’s story proved to be a rallying point for youth ministry: In a 1999 Weekly Standard column, Joseph Bottum wrote about 73,000 teenagers who “wept along with sermon after sermon on her death” at a rally in Pontiac, Michigan.